rtib/puppet-cassandra/README.md

 ```

 #### Cassandra 4.0 JVM setup

-Note, that as Cassandra 4.0 is not released yet (i.e. at the time of the release of this module version), consider this as subject to change (without prior deprecation notice).

 Cassandra 4.0 and later is using distinct options files for server operation and client tools, for Java version independent options and for Java-8 or Java-11 respectively.
 Set the parameters `optsfile` to `jvm`, `jvm8` or `jvm11` and `variant` to `server` or `clients` accordingly.